timescale/docs/use-timescale/vpc.md

 ![$CLOUD_LONG isolation architecture](https://assets.timescale.com/docs/images/tsc-vpc-architecture.svg)

-Your apps run inside your AWS Customer VPC, your services always run inside the secure $CLOUD_LONG $VPC.
-You control secure communication between apps in your VPC and your services using a dedicated Peering VPC.
+Your Customer apps run inside your AWS Customer VPC, your $CLOUD_LONG services always run inside the secure $CLOUD_LONG $VPC.
+You control secure communication between apps in your VPC and your $SERVICE_SHORTs using a dedicated Peering $VPC.
 The AWS PrivateLink connecting
-$CLOUD_LONG $VPC to the dedicated Peering VPC gives the same level of protection as using a direct AWS PrivateLink connection.
-It only enables communication to be initiated from your Customer VPC to services running in the $CLOUD_LONG $VPC. $CLOUD_LONG cannot initiate communication with your VPC.
+$CLOUD_LONG $VPC to the dedicated Peering $VPC gives the same level of protection as using a direct AWS PrivateLink connection.
+It only enables communication to be initiated from your Customer $VPC to services running in the $CLOUD_LONG $VPC. $CLOUD_LONG cannot initiate communication with your $VPC.

-To configure this secure connection, you first create the Peering VPC with AWS PrivateLink in $CONSOLE.
-After you have accepted and configured the peering connection to your Customer VPC, you use AWS Security Groups to restrict the services in your Customer VPC that are visible to the Peering VPC.
+To configure this secure connection, you first create the $CLOUD_LONG Peering $VPC with AWS PrivateLink in $CONSOLE.
+After you have accepted and configured the peering connection to your Customer $VPC, you use AWS Security Groups to restrict the services in your Customer $VPC that are visible to the Peering $VPC.
-The last step is to attach individual services to the Peering VPC.
+The last step is to attach individual services to the Peering $VPC.

 * You define each $CLOUD_LONG $VPC on a [$CLOUD_LONG project level][project-members].
 * You can attach: